code3010/udacity_projects/MLFND/TMDB_data_analysis/README.md

-# TMDB_data_analysis
+# TMDB Data Analysis
-This is the first project in Udacity's Machine Learning Nanodegree program.
-In this project a question is posed about a dataset, then Pandas is used to answer that question based on the data and created a report to share the results.
+This project was undertaken as a part of Machine Learning Foundation Nanodegree from Udacity.

+The goal of this project was to do a single and multi variable data analysis on the TMDB movie dataset to find the answer of the posed questions on the dataset.

+Used NumPy, Pandas to find the answer of the posed questions and Seaborn, Matplotlib for visualisation.